rusthon/Rusthon/README.rst

 		JS("arr.push('hello world')")
 		JS("arr.push( ob )")

 In the example above we create a new JavaScript Array.
-The if statement is still Python syntax, but its condition is allowed to be inlined JavaScript.
-As the compiler becomes smarter and the PythonJS low-level API develops, there will be less need to write inline JavaScript in the above style.
+Notice that the if-statement above has a condition that is inlined JavaScript.
 Lets take a look at two alternative ways this can be rewritten.

 1. JSArray, JSObject, and instanceof::